 Unlock new career opportunities

 Careers in embedded systems are simply exploding.
-You will leave this programme with the training and skills needed to unlock a range of career opportunities.
-Our Embedded Systems graduates can be found working in open innovation settings and leading technology companies, including in such sectors as manufacturing, transportation, telecommunications, construction, agriculture, forestry, mining, energy, healthcare, and education.
-Some have even gone on to launch their own successful innovative start-ups and consultancies.
+You will leave this programme with the knowledge and skills needed to unlock a range of career opportunities.
+Our graduates can be found working in open innovation settings and leading technology companies, including sectors as manufacturing, transportation, telecommunications, construction, agriculture, forestry, mining, energy, healthcare, and education.
+Some of them have gone on to launch their own successful innovative start-ups and consultancies.

 Ready to join their ranks?
-Then enrol today and start driving the digital transformation with Embedded Systems!
+Then apply today and start driving the digital transformation with Embedded Systems!